arexbold/NDS-Ironmon-Tracker-TB/README.md

 # Other problems

 I've modified this so any bugs will most likely be my fault.
-There is a FAQ section on the original page that might help with more common errors: [https://github.com/Brian0255/NDS-Ironmon-Tracker#FAQ](https://github.com/Brian0255/NDS-Ironmon-Tracker#FAQ) **OTHERWISE PLEASE DO NOT BOTHER THEM FOR HELP SINCE I'VE MODIFIED THIS** You're better off using the original tracker if you're not playing the Triple Bond Challenge.
+There is a FAQ section on the original page that might help with more common errors: [https://github.com/Brian0255/NDS-Ironmon-Tracker#FAQ](https://github.com/Brian0255/NDS-Ironmon-Tracker#FAQ) **OTHERWISE PLEASE DO NOT BOTHER THEM FOR HELP SINCE I'VE MODIFIED THIS.** You're better off using the original tracker if you're not playing the Triple Bond Challenge.

 ----